-Impact on long-term success Increasing the Company's size has the benefit of improving diversification of the Company's enlarged portfolio and improving liquidity.
-Stakeholder considerations The issue of C Shares has the effect of spreading the Company's fixed costs over a wider shareholder base thereby reducing the total expense ratio.
+Impact on long-term success Stakeholder considerations Increasing the Company's size has the benefit of The issue of C Shares has the effect of spreading the improving diversification of the Company's enlarged Company's fixed costs over a wider shareholder base portfolio and improving liquidity. thereby reducing the total expense ratio.